Program Manager II

 Matthew serves as Staff Attorney and Land Bank Manager.
 In these roles he manages BBR’s in-house legal affairs, real estate portfolio, and real estate transactions.
 Matthew is a Baton Rouge native and a two-time LSU graduate, having received a Bachelor’s degree in economics and his Juris Doctorate.
 While in law school, Matthew interned at BBR and joined the staff full-time after his law school graduation.

-Vashti serves as a Program Manager and focuses on Community Development Block Grant (CDBG) program delivery.
+Vashti serves as a Senior Program Manager and focuses on Community Development Block Grant (CDBG) program delivery.
 She is a New York City native and holds two Bachelor’s degrees in English and Economics & Politics, a Master’s degree in Sociology, and is currently pursuing a Juris Doctor degree at the Southern University Law Center.
 Prior to joining BBR, Vashti worked to help elderly, disabled, and low-income residents through the East Baton Rouge City-Parish Office of Community Development.

 Walter Geno McLaughlin, Jr.